lucasbivar/lucasbivar/README.md

 <h1 align="center"> Hey there 👋 </h1>

 <p align="center">Currently, I'm in third term of Computer Engineering at Federal Institute of Paraíba (IFPB) and I'm a researcher fellow in the field of educational chatbots.
-I love solving problems using programming and I'm very interested in Software Engineering, Web development, Computer Vision, Artificial Intelligence, Data Structures and Algorithms.
+I love solving problems using programming and I'm very interested in Software Engineering, Web development, Artificial Intelligence, Data Structures and Algorithms.
 I'm very proactive and I love teamwork.
 Be free to contact me :) </p>

 <br>